Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

 • 1/2 teaspoon of dried herbs like oregano or dill can be added to the seasoning.

 • Have pineapple at home?
-Make this pineapple pico de gallo salsa that also works great with the smoked paprika flavor.
+Make this pineapple pico de gallo salsa that also works great with the smoky flavor of the delicious salmon.

 How to bake paprika salmon

-This salmon recipe can also be baked in the oven:
+This easy salmon recipe can also be baked in the oven.
+This is the best way to bake paprika salmon:

 1. Preheat the oven to 200°C/400°F.

 2. Season the fillets with the spice mix.
-Place them in an oven-proof dish or tray.
+Place them in a sheet pan oven-proof tray lined with parchment paper.

-3. Pour lime juice over the fillets and spray olive oil.
+3. Sprinkle lime juice over the fillets and spray olive oil.

 4. Bake until done for about 8 to 10 minutes.